soramitsukhmer/frontend-handbook/1-GettingStarted/3-Setup-your-environment.md

     Alternatively, you can avoid local dependency installation as you can use Visual Studio Code Remote - Containers / Codespaces / DevContainer [development container](https://code.visualstudio.com/docs/remote/containers).

     Docker / the Codespace should have at least 4 Cores and 6 GB of RAM (8 GB recommended) to run the full build.

+Once done, then you can head over to [`Development lifecycle -> Tooling`](https://github.com/soramitsukhmer/frontend-handbook/blob/main/2-Development-lifecycle/3-Tooling.md) to setup your editor.